xmen4xp/orch-utils/tenancy-datamodel/README.md

    kubectl get crds -o name | grep edge-orchestrator.intel.com | xargs kubectl delete
    ```

-3. Copy the desired manifest of the `tenancy-datamodel-init` job from Argo UI.
+3. Copy the desired manifest of the `tenancy-datamodel-init` job from the Argo UI.

    ![Datamodel Init Job](image-1.png)

-4. Update the image tag to the desired image version and kube apply the updated job.
+4. Update the image tag to the desired image version and apply the updated job.

    ```bash
    kubectl apply -f dm-job.yaml
    ```

-5. Follow the steps to retrigger the API remapping job in the argo UI.
+5. Follow the steps to retrigger the API remapping job in the Argo UI.
-   - Navigate to the Applications tab in Argo UI.
+   - Navigate to the Applications tab in the Argo UI.
    - Locate the tenancy-api-remapping job.
    - Click on Sync to retrigger the job.

-   Note: This step is crucial because both tenancy-datamodel-init and tenancy-api-remapping jobs are essential for the API Gateway to return to a running state.
+   Note: This step is crucial because both tenancy-datamodel-init and tenancy-api-remapping jobs are essential
+   for the API Gateway to return to a running state.

-6. Bring back the components.
+6. Scale up the components.

    For example: